TLP:CLEAR

 AvastELF:Hajime-R [Trj]

-The Avast detection as ELF:Hajime-R is likely a false family classification due to structural similarities between Mirai and Hajime; the consensus across 11 other engines naming Mirai is more reliable.
+The Avast detection as ELF:Hajime-R is likely a false family classification due to structural similarities between Mirai and Hajime; the consensus across other engines naming Mirai directly is more reliable.
 The Linux/DDoS-CIA label (Sophos) refers to the DDoS component architecture, not a nation-state attribution.
+ALYac/VIPRE's label changed from Gen:Variant.Linux.Downloader.1 at first submission to Gen:Variant.Linux.Mirai.1 on re-scan — consistent with the same generic detection engine tightening its verdict, not a different finding.

-The SHA1 sample uniquely triggers a signature for XOR-obfuscated strings, specifically a Mozilla/5.0 User-Agent string.
-Mirai variants commonly XOR-encrypt embedded strings (C2 IP, User-Agent, attack strings) with a single-byte key to evade static analysis — the deobfuscated string is used in HTTP flood attack payloads.
+The SHA1 sample uniquely triggers a signature for XOR-obfuscated strings, specifically a Mozilla/5.0 User-Agent string; the SHA2 sample instead uniquely triggers the System Network Configuration Discovery (T1016) signature — the two samples' behavioral fingerprints differ.
+Mirai variants commonly XOR-encrypt embedded strings (C2 IP, User-Agent, attack strings) with a single-byte key to evade static analysis, the deobfuscated string is used in HTTP flood attack payloads.

 Detonation Notes

-SHA2 was successfully detonated 9 times in our MIPS sandbox environment (QEMU MIPS, WARP egress).
-On first detonation (exec_ok=true, 300s runtime), the binary connected to 103.106.228.23:80 and was killed at timeout.
-In all 8 subsequent runs, the binary connected to the same C2 but received no commands (exit_kind: c2_silent_bail — C2 alive, bot silenced).
+SHA2 has been detonated 14 times to date in an isolated MIPS sandbox environment, with network egress routed through a residential-style VPN for realistic network conditions.
+On the first detonation (successful execution, 300s runtime), the binary connected to 103.106.228.23:80 and was killed at timeout.
+In all 13 subsequent runs, the binary connected to the same C2 but received no commands — the C2 stayed alive but went silent, each run left to dwell for up to 12 hours before being bailed.
 The C2 distinguishes between known bots and new connections, refusing to issue commands to unregistered or probing clients.

 Run Date (UTC) C2 Contacted exec_ok Outcome PCAP